 Plan Administration.
 The combined company's board of directors or a committee appointed by the board of directors will administer the 2024 Plan.
-The combined company's board of directors or the committee appointed by them may delegate to one or more subcommittees or officers of the combined company, the authority to grant awards to employees of the combined company, if this delegation complies with applicable laws this delegation can be revoked by the combined company's board of directors or the committee they appointed.
+The combined company's board of directors or the committee appointed by them may delegate to one or more subcommittees or officers of the combined company, the authority to grant awards to employees of the combined company's board of directors or the committee they appointed.
 Different administrators may administer the 2024 Plan with respect to different groups of employees, directors, and consultants.
 The combined company's board of directors may retain the authority to administer the 2024 Plan along with a committee and may revoke delegation of some or all of the authority delegated to that committee.
 The combined company's compensation committee will initially administer the 2024 Plan.
-Subject to the provisions of the 2024 Plan, the administrator has the power to administer the 2024 Plan and make all determinations deemed necessary or advisable for administering the 2024 Plan, including but not limited to, the power to determine the fair market value of the combined company's common stock, select the service providers to whom awards may be granted, determine the number of shares covered by each award, approve forms of award agreements for use under the 2024 Plan, determine the terms and conditions of awards (including, but not limited to, the exercise price, the time or times at which awards may be exercised, any vesting acceleration or waiver or forfeiture restrictions and any restriction or limitation regarding any award or the shares relating thereto), construe and interpret the terms of the 2024 Plan and awards granted under it, establish, amend and rescind rules relating to the 2024 Plan, including adopting sub-plans, interpret, modify or amend each award, including but not limited to the discretionary authority to extend the post-termination exercisability period of awards, and allow a participant to defer the receipt of payment of cash or the delivery of shares that would otherwise be due to such participant under an award.
+Subject to the provisions of the 2024 Plan, the administering the 2024 Plan, including but not limited to, the power to determine the fair market value of the combined company's common stock, select the service providers to whom awards may be granted, determine the terms and conditions of awards (including, but not limited to, the exercise price, the time or times at which awards may be exercised, any vesting acceleration or waiver or forfeiture restrictions and any restriction or limitation regarding any award or the shares relating thereto), construe and interpret the terms of the 2024 Plan and awards granted under it, establish, amend and rescind rules relating to the 2024 Plan, including adopting sub-plans, interpret, modify or amend each award, including but not limited to the discretionary authority to extend the post-termination exercisability period of awards, and allow a participant to defer the receipt of payment of cash or the delivery of shares that would otherwise be due to such participant under an award.
 The administrator also has the authority to allow participants the opportunity to transfer outstanding awards to a financial institution or other person or entity selected by the administrator and to institute an exchange program by which outstanding awards may be surrendered or cancelled in exchange for awards of the same type, which may have a higher or lower exercise price and/or different terms, awards of a different type, and/or cash or by which the exercise price of an outstanding award is increased or reduced.
 The administrator's decisions, determinations, and interpretations are final and binding on all participants.